CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 93.53.
 Dockets.

-There shall be an Office of the Secretary, which shall be the office of the Secretary of the Board and all other staff of the Board who are not assigned to the Office of Disciplinary Counsel, and shall be maintained at the location specified in § 85.6 (relating to location of Office of the Secretary).
-It shall be supervised by the Secretary of the Board who shall, either personally, by deputy, or by other duly authorized agent, exercise the powers and perform the duties vested in and imposed upon the Office of the Secretary by these rules.
+There shall be an Executive Office, which shall be the office of the Executive Director, Legal Counsel, Board Prothonotary, Attorney Registration, and all other staff of the Board who are not assigned to the Office of Disciplinary Counsel, and shall be maintained at the location specified in § 85.6 (relating to location of Executive Office).
+Non-legal staff shall be supervised by the Executive Director who shall, either personally, by deputy, or by other duly authorized staff of the Board, or by duly authorized agent, exercise the powers and perform the duties vested in and imposed upon the Executive Office by these rules.

 Source